adamalston/Summarizer/README.md

 ![Proposal Flowchart](https://code2flow.com/vQxmbN.png)

 ## Functionality
+Our web app takes in a url and prints out the summary on the main card.
+It then stores the summary in a database.
+Summaries can be saved if the logged in user wants to access them in the future.
-The web app will have multiple input fields that will take in text or a URL.
+~~The web app will have multiple input fields that will take in text or a URL.~~

 Signup/login procedures will be handled by a [backend server](https://github.com/cgburgess/comp426-backend) after we incorporate its functionality into our project.